ribbon10/tableplus.js/README.md

 some fancy upgrades for html tables rendered with bootstrap.

 ## About
-tableplus is a jQuery plugin for bootstrap offering 2 fancy features which are usefull for long tables. long means: longer than screen size.
+tableplus is a jQuery plugin for Bootstrap offering 2 fancy features which are usefull for long tables. long means: longer than screen size.
 + First feature makes **table headers sticky** on scrolling.
 This means when you scroll over a table that is longer than your screen size the table headers will not scroll out.
 They are visible at the top screen until the table scrolls out.
 + Second feature is a **scrollbar** that indicates how much of a table is displayed on screen.

 **IMPORTANT**:
-At the moment this plugin is in pre-alpha stage and is only a proof of concept working on latest chrome and firefox using bootstrap 2.3.2.
+At the moment this plugin is in pre-alpha stage and is only a proof of concept working on latest chrome and firefox using Bootstrap 2.3.2.
 Lets wait and see if it is leaving this stage one time ;-)

 ## Screenshot
 ![screenshot](https://raw.github.com/ribbon10/tableplus/master/doc/screenshot.png "Screenshot")